Why Pray for Israel's Elderly?

 Its been my practice for over 20 years.

 Let me tell you how it has made my prayers much more fervent.

 Sometimes doesn’t it feel like our life’s troubles are insurmountable?

 During the COVID-19 pandemic feelings of isolation or loneliness could become very strong.

 Unfortunately anxieties during times of trouble can cloud our prayers to God.
 Sometimes in the back of our mind we can wonder, “Is He really there?”
 “Will He really reach down to us?”
 And that makes our prayers sometimes weak and trembling when they should be strong and rejoicing, even in the worst times.

 But do you know why I begin by focusing my prayers on Israel?

 Because doing so takes those fears and anxieties away!

 Think about how Israel is the living proof of God’s love, power and faithfulness.
 God has sheltered them through two thousand years of painful exile from their homeland.
-Even when Hitler tried to wipe them out with all the powers of this Earth, still God sheltered many of them.
-And He used many Christians to do it!

 And then He gave them redemption in the Land of Israel.
 Israel is the nation where God Himself has literally drawn it on the map!